4 Reasons You May Need More Vitamin D Than You Think

 This tip is courtesy of the new, improved Weil Vitamin Advisor.
 Visit today for your free, personalized recommendation.

-Vitamin D is an essential micronutrient with a central role in maintaining health.
+Vitamin D is more than a vitamin; it’s now considered a pro-hormone with a central role in maintaining health.
 I recommend prudent daily sun exposure to support the natural production of vitamin D in our skin as one of the best ways to get enough of this vitamin.
 But if, like many these days, you have few opportunities to go outside due to work, school, or weather, you may be at risk for vitamin D deficiency.
 Decreased or insufficient levels of vitamin D have been linked to: